ScholarLuma/Bonfire-SL1-Rules/index.md

 *Dark Souls III* | N/A | N/A
 *Bloodborne* | N/A | N/A
 *Sekiro* | N/A | N/A

-Since there is not a time set for any roles currently, any time quicker than 4:00:00 for BB will count.
-For DS1-3, any time quicker than 7:00:00 will count.

 ### Join The Bonfire